apmckinlay/natureapp/animals/snowhare.md

 Snowshoe Hare prefer forested areas with dense undergrowth where they can hide and shelter.
 They feed at night, following well-used trails to nibble on plants, grasses, and leaves as well as twigs and bark in winter.
 Hares move very quickly and have several litters each year.

-Snowshoe Hare are larger than **Rabbits** and typically have taller hind legs and longer ears.
-Baby Rabbits are furless and their eyes are closed when they’re born.
+Hares, such as the Snowshoe Hare and the [White-tailed Jackrabbit](/{{section}}/whtjack), are larger than **Rabbits** and typically have longer hind legs and bigger ears.
+Baby Hares are born with fur and their eyes are open.
+On the other hand, baby rabbits are furless and their eyes are closed when they’re born.

 **Did you know?** Snowshoe Hare are usually silent, but they snort when they’re annoyed.
 Males and females make a clicking sound with each other during breeding season and the does use this sound with their young.